menu

 Demographics

-The citizens of Banks are slightly better educated than the national average of 21.84% for all cities and towns, with 23.30% of adults in Banks having a bachelor's degree or advanced degree.
+The education level of Banks citizens is a little higher than the average for US cities and towns: 23.30% of adults in Banks have at least a bachelor's degree.

 Banks is an extremely ethnically-diverse town.
 The people who call Banks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Banks residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Banks include Scots-Irish, Scottish, English, Yugoslavian, and Other West Indian.